Komárno: 20th century

-In fact Komárno became the center of cultural and social life of the Hungarians in Czechoslovakia.
-In 1938, under the First Vienna Award of that year, Komárno (now again as Komárom) was returned to Hungary.
-Its former name and status of town and county seat of the Komárom county was restored.
-At the onset of World War II Komárno/Komárom became a military center for the Germans and eventually the frontline for the Germans defending the oil refineries to the south.
+In fact, Komárno became the centre of cultural and social life of the Hungarians in Czechoslovakia.
+In 1938, under the First Vienna Award of that year, Komárno (now again as Komárom) was 'returned' to the Kingdom of Hungary.
+Its former name and status of town and county seat of the Komárom county were restored.
+At the onset of the Second World War, Komárno/Komárom became a military centre for the Germans and eventually the frontline for the Germans defending the oil refineries to the south.
 Although there was no heavy fighting in the Komárom area, it was bombarded several times.
-The bridges connecting the two territories were destroyed and most of the territory lying on the south bank of the Danube lay in ruins.
-After the war, the territory on the north bank of the Danube became part of Czechoslovakia again and the town name was changed to Komárno.
+The bridges connecting the two territories were destroyed, and most of the territory lying on the south bank of the Danube lay in ruins.
+After the war, the territory on the north bank of the Danube became part of Czechoslovakia again, and the town's name was changed to Komárno.
 After the war, large-scale reconstruction of Komárno's industries began.
 The reconstruction of the SLKB Komarno - Slovak Shipyard Komárno, the town's largest industrial facility, was completed in 1950 and greatly promoted the economic development of the town.
-New factories were constructed in the west side of town near the shipyard creating a new industrial district.
+New factories were constructed on the west side of town near the shipyard, creating a new industrial district.
 An urban development plan was implemented as well.
-Residential districts were created with new housing estates and wide roads were laid across the town.
+Residential districts were created with new housing estates, and wide roads were laid across the town.

-The two towns used to be a border crossing between Czechoslovakia (today Slovakia) and Hungary, until both countries became part of the Schengen Area, resulting in all immigration and customs checks being lifted on December 12, 2007.
+The two towns used to be a border crossing between Czechoslovakia (today Slovakia) and Hungary, until both countries became part of the Schengen Area, resulting in all immigration and customs checks being lifted on 12 December 2007.

-Komárno and Komárom are connected by two bridges: The older iron bridge, and a newer lifting bridge.
-A third bridge was completed in 2020.
+Komárno and Komárom are connected by three bridges: The older Elizabeth bridge, built in 1892, a railway bridge, and the newly built Monostor bridge, completed in 2020.
+There is a lifting bridge over the harbour.